Joelchanwaikit/CHIP_Analysis/README.md

 ### Set up

 Create a result input file and plotting input file in the csv format.
-Define the path as instructed withhin main.py
+Define the path as instructed within main.py

 ### Conducting the Analysis